sara-nl/Performance-Analysis-Framework-guide/ipm/ipm.md

 ## Collecting of PAPI counters with IPM
+*Warning:* PAPI counters are collected for each MPI process, IPM does not support threads.

 With a simple matvec example: [matvec.cpp](matvec/matvec.cpp), and a modified version with a lot of cache misses: [matvec_loop-interchange.cpp](matvec/matvec_loop-interchange.cpp), try different setsof PAPI counters.
 ```
 module load 2019